vishal-ramani/UBI-helm-module-example/documentation/README.md

-### 7.1 Understand how the `guestbook module content` was pasted into the new `iascable-gitops-guestbook` repository
+### 7.1 Understand how the `ubi module content` was pasted into the new `iascable-gitops-ubi` repository

 Following the concept for the gitops bootstrap setup documented in the [template-terraform-gitops](https://github.com/cloud-native-toolkit/template-terraform-gitops) GitHub repository.

-We have two main folders in the `iascable-gitops-guestbook` repository.
+We have two main folders in the `iascable-gitops-ubi` repository.

 1. One for the `Argo CD application` configurations called `argocd`
 2. One for the application which will be deployed be the `Argo CD application` configurations called payload.